huggingface/tokenizers/docs/source/pipeline.rst

 Normalization is, in a nutshell, a set of operations you apply to a raw string to make it less random or "cleaner".
 Common operations include stripping whitespace, removing accented characters or lowercasing all text.
-If you're familiar with `unicode normalization
+If you're familiar with `Unicode normalization
 <https://unicode.org/reports/tr15>`__, it is also a very common normalization operation applied
 in most tokenizers.